tipi-build/docs/0010-custom-build-system.md

 aliases: [ ]
 ---

-While `cmake-re` is optimized for CMake-based builds, it can also operate as a compiler, linker and archiver driver — making it compatible with other build systems that are not directly supported (autotools, Make, Ninja, MSBuild) or as [distcc, ccache, sccache alternative](documentation/0359-ccache-storage-service).
+While `cmake-re` is optimized for CMake-based builds, it can also operate as a compiler, linker and archiver driver — making it compatible with other build systems that are not directly supported (autotools, Make, Ninja, MSBuild) or usable as [distcc, ccache, sccache alternative](documentation/0359-ccache-storage-service).

-In these cases, it can delivers most of the performance benefits of [⚡️ L2 Distributed Builds & Caching](/documentation/0352-distributed-builds), here follows how to use it.
+In this mode of operation it can delivers most of the performances benefits of [⚡️ L2 Distributed Builds & Caching](/documentation/0352-distributed-builds), here follows how to use it.

 The binary of `cmake-re` is distributed with the following tools :